 Disclosure of executive remuneration on an accrual basis

-The executive remuneration information must be calculated on an accrual basis (PGPA Rule, section 28EC(1)).
+The executive remuneration information must be calculated on an accrual basis (subsection 28EC(1) of the PGPA Rule).

 As all remuneration amounts must be calculated on an accrual basis, there will be differences between the total remuneration amount disclosed in the executive remuneration disclosure in the annual report and the amount included on an individual’s annual payment summary, which is prepared on a cash basis.
 Some of these differences will also relate to the inclusion of certain benefits in the executive remuneration disclosure, and the omission of deployment-related allowances from the disclosures.